Carnaval Season with Sambaxé

 Each year we work as a group to raise funds to keep our costumes and participation in the parade as affordable as possible.

-Raffa offers scholarships and work trades to those in need, and we need your help reaching out to the community to help us fund this gap.
-Your participation in fundraising helps us keep the joy of Carnaval possible for everyone in our community, regardless of financial means.
+We ask that each dancer help with at least one fundraising event each season.
+Your involvement in fundraising helps us keep the joy of Carnaval possible for everyone in our community, regardless of financial means.

 We’ll provide all the details to get you ready for the parade, including where the judges sit so you can shine even brighter as we dance by.